Woodsman: Log rolling and decking

 Log rolling or log decking (not to be confused with birling) are two events that involve the use of peaveys and a pair of competitors to maneuver a log to a set destination.
 In log decking, the competitors must push the log along a track of wooden beams and usually up to the top of a ramp.
 In log rolling, the competitors may either have a straight course or a course which requires a series of turns in order to maneuver a log to its finish line along the ground.
 This event is typically run as either a doubles or team event.

 Choker race

-A timed race where participants navigate an obstacle course carrying a metal wire choker cable (couldn't find sources that were not selling the product but would have linked it regardless).
-Participants start the race by unbuckling the choker, they then run through the customized obstacle course and finish by looping it around a large log, imitating strapping choker cables to logs in wood production for transport.
+A timed race where participants navigate an obstacle course carrying a metal wire choker cable.
+Participants start the race by unbuckling the choker.
+They then run through the customized obstacle course and finish by looping it around a large log, imitating strapping choker cables to logs in wood production for transport.
 The participants must wear gloves and a helmet, as the loose cable can weigh more than 40 pounds.
 There is no standardization for the orientation of the obstacle course and is left up to the venue.
 Courses must allow at least 12 feet wide of room for participants, and the course has limitations for difficulty and safety.